 ‘It’s beautiful.’
 She whispered.
 The delicate silver chain poured softly through her fingers.

 ‘Do you like it?
 It’s a new strap for your watch.
 Put it on, it’s quite easy they showed me in the shop…’ Something about Tom’s face worried her.

 ‘What is it?’ she held her breath.
 Tom looked down.
 ‘I…I don’t have the watch anymore.’

 ‘WHAT?
 Where is it?’

-‘I sold it to buy your chain.’
+‘I sold it to buy your chain.
+Now you can wear your pearl.’
 Jenny went quiet.

 ‘You shouldn’t have done that.
 Your grandfather…’

 ‘Would have understood.’
 He interrupted her.
 ‘Go and get your pearl, I can’t wait to see how lovely it looks on you.’